Santroller/Santroller/wiring_guides/wii.md

 ### Power considerations

-- If your Wii Extension breakout does **not** support 3.3 V input and you are using a 5 V microcontroller, you will need a 3.3 V voltage regulator
+- If your Wii Extension breakout does **not** support 3.3V input and you are using a 5V microcontroller, you will need a 3.3V voltage regulator
-- The Adafruit breakout linked above supports both 3.3 V and 5 V input and does not require an external regulator
+- The Adafruit breakout linked above supports both 3.3V and 5V input and does not require an external regulator

 ### Optional features